kit8379/NewSky/README.md

 </div>

+<h2 align="center">⚠️ Important Notice ⚠️</h2>
+<h3 align="center">NewSky is currently in ALPHA stage and not recommended for production use.
+A stable release is expected around June.
+Please wait a few more months for a more polished version.</h3>

 🌟 **NewSky** brings an unparalleled Skyblock experience to Minecraft servers, combining innovative features with intuitive design for both players and server administrators.

 ⚙️ **Current Stage:** ALPHA.
 The plugin is under active development with basic functionalities such as island creation, management, and Redis-based caching already implemented.